tellandev/FO.NET/README.md

 # FO.NET

-I forked this from http://fonet.codeplex.com/
+prepare/FO.NET forked this from http://fonet.codeplex.com/

+I forked it from him and updated to .NET Core 2.2.0

 license: Apache2